Controller#

 Optional.
 A tuple containing arguments to pass to the callback function.
 See Using Events with Parameters for more information.

-# Clear the text after the Up button is released
+# Clear the screen after the Up button is released

 def clear_screen():